rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 about actions instead of their consequences.
-Note that some deontological properties can be encoded or modeled using utility functions, but for others [this might not be possible due to incoherent decisions][incoherent] (it's not important to have intuition for why incoherent decisions are sometimes required).
+Note that some deontological properties can be encoded or modeled using utility functions, but for others [this might not be possible due to incoherent decisions][incoherent] (it's not important for this post to have intuition about why incoherent decisions are sometimes required).
 Confused or wondering about the implications of AIs having these principles?
-Hopefully the next sections will clarify this, so read on. _(TODO, I'm not a huge fan of this paragraph.
-Lots of room for improvement...)_
+Hopefully the next sections will clarify this, so read on.

 ### 4.1.1 Tool AIs are purely deontological AIs

 Long-run consequentialism kills us all, so let's now consider AIs which don't care about optimizing their environments.
 Specifically we'll first consider AIs which have reduced agency: tool AIs.
 You may have noticed this appears in the deontological approaches section.
 That's because I claim that tool AIs (as typically described) are just _purely deontological_ AIs.[^someedgecases] [Agency is mostly just a set of capabilities coupled with (long-term) consequentialism][firstprinagency].
 If we wish to remove agency while keeping capabilities, we must remove consequentialism yielding a deontological AI.
 It may also be possible to reduce agency by removing some capabilities (such as